tunjid/Tiler/readme.md

 ## Demo

-The demo app is cheekily implemented as a grid of tiles with dynamic colors:
+The demo app is cheekily implemented as a dynamic grid of tiles with dynamic colors that update many times per second:

 ![Demo image](https://github.com/tunjid/tiler/blob/develop/misc/demo.gif)